Updated: August 13, 2025

 Note: These are not the cheapest nor the most expensive properties for sale per location, and prices will vary within these areas according to the condition, size, and amenities of the property:

 Prices will also depend on the neighborhood.
-For example, in Lisbon, Avenida da Liberdade, Príncipe Real, Campo do Ourique, are some of the neighborhoods that command higher prices.
+For example, in Lisbon, Avenida da Liberdade, Príncipe Real, Campo do Ourique, are some of the neighborhoods that have higher prices.

 There’s no denying that the steady increase in housing prices could make investors hesitant about Portugal’s property investment right now.
 However, it’s useful to remember that Portugal’s property market is still on an upward trend, which is expected to continue in 2025.